ScratchAddons/website/README.md

 # Scratch Addons website

-This is the files behind the Scratch Addons website.
+These is the files behind the Scratch Addons website.